What Is A Guitar Backstrap?

-If you’ve been building or repairing guitars for any length of time you might already know what back strapping also know as a back strap overlay is.
-Just in case you haven’t heard about it yet, using a back strap overlay is a technique luthiers use to fix broken headstocks or in my case to strengthen that critical point where the headstock meets the neck to reduce the chance of them ever breaking in the first place and to increase the power, sustain, and stability of the guitar.
-However applying a back strap can be tricky and intimidating which is why I created this in-depth tutorial to make the process easy to understand and to lead you through every step.
-Before we get to the step by step tutorial, we need to first take a quick look at a few important principles at work behind the scenes, remember you can follow a recipe to build a guitar but I want you to learn how to write your own recipe and make it too.
+If you’ve been building or repairing guitars for any time, you might already know what backstrapping, also known as a backstrap overlay, is.
+Just in case you haven’t heard about it yet, implementing a backstrap overlay is a technique luthiers use to fix broken headstocks or, in my case, to strengthen that critical point where the headstock meets the neck—this, to reduce the chance of them breaking in the first place, as well as to increase the power, sustain, and stability of the guitar.
+However, applying a backstrap can be tricky and intimidating, which is why I created this in-depth tutorial to make the process easy to understand, and to lead you through every step.
+Before we get to the step-by-step tutorial, we need first to take a quick look at a few essential principles at work behind the scenes—remember, you can follow a recipe to build a guitar, but I want you to learn how to write your own recipe and make it too.

-When I was in Baja California in 2001 studying with luthier Boaz Elkayam, he opened my eyes to a great deal of information about the underlying physics principles related to the guitar, how it functioned, and how to apply a scientific approach to designing and refining the guitar.
-One day as we discussed different designs he said something that has proven to be very true in my experience over the years; Boaz explained that if there were two similar items the one that looked more beautiful and visually pleasing would usually perform better.
+When I was in Baja, California, in 2001 studying with luthier Boaz Elkayam, he opened my eyes to a great deal of information about the underlying physics principles related to the guitar, how it functioned, and how to apply a scientific approach to designing and refining the guitar.
+One day, as we discussed different designs, he said something that has proven to be accurate in my experience over the years: Boaz explained that if there were two similar items, the one that looked more beautiful and visually pleasing would usually perform better.

-You might be thinking; OK great, but I thought we were talking about back strap overlays for guitar headstocks?
-Well, I mention this “law of beauty” for lack of a better name, because that is the very reason why I started using the back strapping.
-I just thought it looked cool and added a refinement and elegance to the design.
-I didn’t come from a guitar repair background, I started out as a Jazz guitar player, so I didn’t know how many guitars get the headstock broken off and what an epidemic it was and still is for many types of guitars.
+You might be thinking, OK, great, but I thought we were talking about backstrap overlays for guitar headstocks?
+Well, I mention this “law of beauty,” for lack of a better term because that is the very reason why I started using a backstrap.
+I just thought it looked cool and added refinement and elegance to the design.
+I didn’t come from a guitar repair background—I started as a jazz guitar player—so I didn’t know how many guitars get the headstock broken off and what an epidemic it was and still is for many types of guitar.

-I had a similar experience with Fanned Fret Guitars where I was just following what I felt was beautiful and pleasing to my eye and my intuition, little did I know that learning to incorporate fanned frets would revolutionize my understanding of the guitar itself and be a linchpin in a quantum leap my guitars took sonically as a result.
+I had a similar experience with fanned fret guitars, where I was following what I felt was beautiful and pleasing to my eye and my intuition; little did I know that learning to incorporate fanned frets would revolutionize my understanding of the guitar itself and be a linchpin in the quantum leap my guitars took sonically as a result.

-The headstock back strapping was no different than the fanned frets and I have many other examples of this too where my eyes, intuition, and my quest for refinement and beauty also produced great advances in the performance and tonal qualities of my guitars as well.
-I have found all these things to be interconnected, the visual harmony that excites and inspires us is the very thing that is also propelling the functionality of the instrument to new levels.
+I have found all these things to be interconnected: The visual harmony that excites and inspires us is the very thing that also is propelling the functionality of the instrument to new levels.
 This reciprocal relationship is one of the mysterious and magical things I love about handcrafting guitars.

 If you are a member of the Luthier’s EDGE or have been following my writings or courses you might know that one thing that is at the core of everything I do here on theartoflutherie.com is to do my best to explain “why” we do what we do as luthiers, rather than just a list of steps to blindly take.
 So let’s talk about why adding veneers to the back of the headstock can improve the strength and the sound of the guitar.